railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 ^^^^^^^

 The context is determined by the work environment you must be in to deal with certain tasks.
-For example you could define the following contexts:
+For example, you could define the following contexts:

 *  *Office* : for tasks which have to be dealt with at your workplace (such as telephone a customer, or write a document),